georapbox/js-utils/README.md

 # js-utils

-A collection of standalone javascript utility functions.
+A collection of dependency-free JavaScript utility functions.

 ## Array